 Rigging was fairly straightforward, after untangling some of the dowel drums on tether lines that were doing their best to tie everything else up!

 Launching was not hard since this big-area kite doesn't need much encouragement to leave the ground.
 Even so, the messy wind in the lee of the patch of trees near the launch point slowed things down a bit.

-All good fun, but then it got hit by a few patches of rougher air with heavier gusts.
-And then I noticed the join where the lower horizontal spar had been repaired...
+All good fun, this was, but then it got hit by a few patches of rougher air with heavier gusts.
+And then I noticed the join where the lower horizontal spar had been repaired.
 It wasn't too long before the constant strains had bent the spar to a crazy angle.

 So the flight was cut short, on only 30 meters (100 feet) or so of line.
 Never mind.
-This is now a great excuse to ditch the lower 9.5mm (3/8") spar and replace it with one made from 12.5mm (1/2") dowel.
-Like the vertical spar.
-This will have the nice side-effect of shifting the balance point back a little, reducing the tendency to over-fly and pitch down at high line angles.
+This is now a great excuse to ditch the lower 9.5 mm (3/8 in.) spar and replace it with one made from 12.5 mm (1/2 in.) dowel, like the vertical spar.
+This will have the nice side-effect of shifting the balance point back a little, reducing the tendency to overfly and pitch down at high line angles.